 The Statistics Authority’s quality assurance of administrative data standard has three levels of assurance: basic, enhanced and comprehensive.

-This case example illustrates basic and enhanced quality assurance of administrative data sources used to produce the Driver and Vehicle Agency’s (DVA) driver and vehicle statistics for the Department of the Environment for Northern Ireland.
+This case example illustrates basic and enhanced quality assurance of a mix of administrative data sources used to derive the Department for Communities and Local Government’s Indices of Deprivation, which include police recorded crime.

 Background to the statistics